dyyyni/bitcoinAnalyser/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project utilises the coingecko API to analyse the bitcoin market history The API can be found at [coingecko](https://www.coingecko.com/en/api).\
+This project utilises the coingecko API to analyse the bitcoin market history.The API can be found at [coingecko](https://www.coingecko.com/en/api).

 At the moment the program is able to analyse a given time range of bitcoin data.
-From the data the program is able to find the longest downward price streak, highest trading volume and the dates to make the best possible profit.\
+From the data the program is able to find the longest downward price streak, highest trading volume and the dates to make the best possible profit.

-There are plenty of features that could be implemented to this program if so desired.\
+There are plenty of features that could be implemented to this program if so desired.

 All the best\
 -Daniel